Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 ### Test `nodeadmin` access

-Let's pause the installation process here. **Before we continue**, we should quickly access our Node using our newly created **nodeadmin** account.
+Let's pause the installation process here.
+Before we continue, we should quickly access our Node using our newly created `nodeadmin` account.

 #### DO NOT CLOSE THE INSTALLER TERMINAL WINDOW